bylyo/agr/data.md

 *   [nezhahq/nezha](https://github.com/nezhahq/nezha) - :trollface: Self-hosted, lightweight server and website monitoring and O\&M tool

-## Rust

-*   [ThisSeanZhang/landscape](https://github.com/ThisSeanZhang/landscape) - The goal is to easily configure your favorite Linux distribution as a router using the web UI

 ## Python

 *   [zhiyiYo/Fluent-M3U8](https://github.com/zhiyiYo/Fluent-M3U8) - A cross-platform m3u8/mpd downloader based on PySide6 and QFluentWidgets.